 How Do You Improve the Quality of Your Tap Water?

 Your health and that of your family are in your hands.
 Therefore, it’s your sole responsibility to ensure the water you use at home is of good quality.
 Most people use bottled water if they suspect their water is contaminated.
 Since the Food and Drug Administration (FDA) establishes standards for bottled water, the water is generally considered safe.
 Unfortunately, bottled water is 200 times more expensive than tap water, making it a no-go-to option for a long-term solution.

 There are methods you can use to improve your tap water quality if you suspect or know that it’s contaminated:

 Boil the Water

 Boiling your drinking water is the only surest way to ensure you use clean water.
 Boiling the water kills disease-causing germs such as bacteria and viruses.
-However, you can not eliminate hard metal such as lead from the water even after boiling.
+However, you can not eliminate hard metals such as lead from the water even after boiling.
 Furthermore, boiling water is not a cost-effective solution.

 Chemical disinfectants such as unscented household bleach and chlorine dioxide tablets are excellent for improving water quality.
-Disinfectants can kill the most harmful and disease-causing germs but are not as effective as boiling the water.
+Disinfectants can kill the most harmful and disease-causing germs but are not as effective as boiling water.

 Ultraviolet (UV) Light Water Purification